 Track bonds in a full multi-asset portfolio

-Review Treasuries next to equities, ETFs, gold, crypto, and cash so conservative positions are not hidden in a separate tool.
+Review Treasuries next to equities, ETFs, gold, and cash so conservative positions are not hidden in a separate tool.

 1cc.ai tracker guide

 1cc.ai is a bond tracker app for people who want to review Treasury positions as part of a full household balance sheet.
-Instead of checking bonds in isolation, you can follow fixed-income holdings next to stocks, ETFs, gold, crypto, and everyday spending.
+Instead of checking bonds in isolation, you can follow fixed-income holdings next to stocks, ETFs, gold, and everyday spending.
 That makes it easier to understand allocation, risk posture, and how conservative assets are supporting the rest of your plan.

-Review Treasuries next to equities, ETFs, gold, crypto, and cash so conservative positions are not hidden in a separate tool.
+Review Treasuries next to equities, ETFs, gold, and cash so conservative positions are not hidden in a separate tool.

 See how fixed-income positions support capital preservation, liquidity, and diversification across the rest of your holdings.